HafsaBintAhmed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Output format: One line, one word
 Words should be sorted
-14. Displaying lines containing the pattern “root” from the file /etc/passwd
+14. Displaying lines containing the pattern “root” from the file /etc/passwd Displaying the number of lines that contain the pattern “bin” in the file /etc/passwd